 – This is the second death. – the first death being the physical death, the second death being spiritual death. – And anyone not found written in the Book of Life was cast into the lake of fire. – Here is the final judgment, with no grounds for an appeal, no prospect of release, and no middle ground between eternal life and eternal condemnation.
 All divine judgment is hereby perfected & complete.

-As a result of the consummation of judgment, all sin, all evil spirits, and even death will be banished forever, as such a thorough purging will make way for the great renewal of God’s creation, which we will get to in the next part of Revelation 21 – All Things Made New (still in the works)
+As a result of the consummation of judgment, all sin, all evil spirits, and even death will be banished forever, as such a thorough purging will make way for the great renewal of God’s creation, which we will get to in the next part of Revelation 21-22 – All Things Made New

 – Word & Spirit of God, Who Was and Is and Is to come